Habitat conservation: Rare Conservation

 Rare has been in operation since 1973 with current global partners in over 50 countries and offices in the United States of America, Mexico, the Philippines, China and Indonesia.
 Rare focuses on the human activity that threatens biodiversity and habitats such as overfishing and unsustainable agriculture.
 By engaging local communities and changing behaviour Rare has been able to launch campaigns to protect areas in most need of conservation.

-The key aspect of Rare's methodology is their "Pride Campaign’s".
+The key aspect of Rare's methodology is their "Pride Campaigns".
 For example, in the Andes in South America, Rare has incentives to develop watershed protection practices.
 In the Southeast Asia's "coral triangle" Rare is training fishers in local communities to better manage the areas around the coral reefs in order to lessen human impact.
 Such programs last for three years with the aim of changing community attitudes so as to conserve fragile habitats and provide ecological protection for years to come.

 WWF Netherlands

-WWF Netherlands, along with ARK Nature, Wild Wonders of Europe and Conservation Capital have started the Rewilding Europe project.
+WWF Netherlands, along with ARK Nature, Wild Wonders of Europe, and Conservation Capital have started the Rewilding Europe project.
 This project intents to rewild several areas in Europe.